David Ing: Service systems science

 David Ing was early in the development of research into service science, management and engineering, due to his affiliation with Jim Spohrer since the ISSS 2005 Cancun meeting, and through communities internal to IBM.

 On service systems, Ing has been most influenced by the Theory of the Offering developed by Richard Normann and Rafael Ramirez.
 He is known for bringing the perspectives of systems thinking and systems sciences to designing and managing services.

 Through Kyoichi Kijima, David Ing has been a visiting scholar to the Tokyo Institute of Technology in the development of their Service Systems Science Research in 2012, 2011, 2010, 2009 and 2008.

 In 2006 through 2008, Ing was a researcher on Rendez research project on business innovation implementation in Finland, funded by Tekes.
 In parallel, he was co-developer and instructor in the master's degree Program in Service Business Management at Helsinki Polytechnic Stadia.

 In the period between 2001 and 2006, this research into services systems science was shaped by Ing's position in IBM Business Consulting Services as a senior management consultant.

 Open Innovation Learning

-Seven cases involving IBM between 2001-2011 with open sourcing communities into open innovation were synthesized into new theories through a multiparadigm inquiry method.
+Seven cases involving IBM between 2001 and 2011 with open sourcing communities into open innovation were synthesized into new theories through a multiparadigm inquiry method.

 Three descriptive theory streams are proposed alongside 3 paradigms: